raw937/FABI_workshop/bin/day5/assembly-annotation_part2.md

 It does not support careful mode (mismatch correction is not available).
 In addition, you cannot specify coverage cutoff for metaSPAdes.
 Note that metaSPAdes might be very sensitive to presence of the technical sequences remaining in the data (most notably adapter readthroughs), please run quality control and pre-process your data accordingly.

+## Check for phiX174
+- Try this on your own

+## Trim reads and check with fastqc
+- Try this on your own

 ## Assembly of our data